 This little beach is a great place to get your inflatables out but make sure you take them with you when you leave!

 You can rent a beach chair and umbrella for about $25 for a half day and it’s a great spot to watch the sunset.
 Within walking distance from most Waikiki hotels, it’s easy to get pick up a picnic lunch or dinner along the way.

-Ko Olina is made up of a small enclave of hotels on the west side of the island, best known for its Aulani Disney hotel, and its series of man-made lagoons.
-The lagoons are home to lots of tropical fish, turtles and I’ve even seen Hawaiian Monk Seals swimming in their waters.
+Ko Olina is made up of a small enclave of hotels on the west side of the island, and its series of man-made lagoons.
+The lagoons are home to lots of tropical fish, turtles.
+I’ve even seen Hawaiian Monk Seals swimming in their waters.

-You can swap your points to RCI points to stay at a number of the Ko Olina Hotels, check for availability before you do though, they can sell out fast.
+You can swap your points to RCI points to stay at a number of the Ko Olina Hotels, check for availability before you do.
+They can sell out fast.

 Walk to Ala Moana

-You can then either take the time to walk through the village, though the shops, art installations and restaurants or around the front of the lagoon and through the Ala Wai Marina next door.
-Either way, you will eventually end up on Ala Moana Blvd.
+You can then either take the time to walk through the village including the shops, art installations and restaurants or around the front of the lagoon and through the Ala Wai Marina next door.
+Either way, you will eventually end up on Ala Moana Boulevard.

-If you don’t want to walk along the beach, you can walk the entire length of Kalakaua Ave to Ala Moana Blvd.
+If you don’t want to walk along the beach, you can walk the entire length of Kalakaua Avenue to Ala Moana Boulevard.
 This walk is much more urban, past large hotels, restaurants and local businesses.

 Ala Moana Beach Park is also home to the Honolulu bowls club and the McCoy Pavillion and Tennis Club.
 There are 2 L&L barbecue places, one at either end of the park as well as bathroom facilities.

-After walking through the park, you can cross Ala Moana Blvd and enter Ala Moana Shopping Centre.
+After walking through the park, you can cross Ala Moana Boulevard and enter Ala Moana Shopping Centre.

 The direct walk will take about 30 minutes but I encourage to stop along the way to see some of the sights in between.